2win9s/Wo-Long-Zhu-Ge-/project ba_zhen_tu/echo test/README.txt

 8,0                 NaN
 3,0                 NaN
 ...                 ...
-5,9                 5   //the number that the neural network has to remember, labelled by setting the second input neuron's value to 9
+5,9                 5   //the number that the neural network needs to remember, labelled by setting the second input neuron's value to 9
 7,0                 NaN
 0,0                 NaN
 ...                 ...